briansimiyuj/doctor-appointment-app/README.md

         1. Attach open modal function from update patient details hook to the reject appointment button

+      *Reschedule Appointment Button*: Reschedule appointment button will open a modal to reschedule the appointment.

+        1. Attach open modal function from update patient details hook to the reschedule appointment button

       ### Update Patient Details Hook